roydavid957/bascriptie/README.md

 It contains the following files:
-get_uniq_users: contains the Linux commands in order to get the users used to collect the data with
+get_uniq_users: contains the Linux commands in order to get the users used to collect the data with After running the Linux commands make sure to put the files gotton from the commands into a directory called: data-master
+As you need it to be that way in order to get the data

 For the following two python programs you need to have your own Twitter credentials file: